sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 # Creating Passmaps in Python

 **Edit (17/03/2022)**: *This post from 2020 is the oldest post from this site and somehow also the most popular.
-Unfortunately, a lot of the code doesn't work anymore (mostly due to small changes in the way data is provided by Statsbomb now).
-I've also realized better ways to do things since then - some of the old code was terrible - so I decided to update this post.*
+Unfortunately, a lot of the code was outdated so I decided to update this post.*

 Passmaps or passing networks are one of the most popular visualizations in football.
 And probably for good reason.
 If I could pick a single graphic to tell the match story, I'd probably pick a (well-made) passmap.